alukach/alukach.github.io/content/posts/message-processing-with-pydantic.md

 #### Unknown types

-In the event that a message does not fit any model, a `ValidationError` will be thrown:
+In the event that a message does not fit any model, a `pydantic.ValidationError` will be thrown:

 <details>